 Notice also that panels #2 and #3 each contain two unpainted dots.
 Like rivets, these also attract the eye horizontally across the design and add coherence.
 Similarly, in panel #2 the kiva steps in the upped left corner of design are repeated in the large panel below, adding vertical coherence.

 I am particularly attracted to Hopi and Hopi-Tewa pottery that is calming, such as seedjar 2017-09.
 That is not the sensibility of this bowl by Rondina Huma.
-Yet it is obvious that two years into her career she has an extraordinary ability to conceptualize intricate design and control her brush.
-Retroactively one can see how the crowded design on this bowl evolved into the complex micro-mosaic patterns that would later make her famous:
+Yet it is obvious that a few years into her career she had an extraordinary ability to conceptualize intricate design and control her brush.
+While she became dissatisfied with the sort of design we find on bowl 2021-08, we can see how the crowded design on this bowl evolved into the complex micro-mosaic patterns that would later make her famous: